Futures for beginners

-All futures have the same parameters.
+Every future has the same parameters.
 Once you understand these parameters, you can trade every future.
-The values of the parameters are dictated by the futures exchanges.
-They are different for every future, but the concept is the same.
+The values of the parameters are dictated by the futures exchange.
+They are different for every future, but the concept is always the same.

 A future can be based on a market index (DAX, DOW, CAC...), a commodity (oil, gold...), a forex pair (EUR/USD...), a bond (Bund, T-Note...), a stock, the VIX volatility index, etc. This is the underlying value.

-If a future goes up from 2.000 to 2.001, it has gone up by 1 point.
-The exchange defines the value of a point.
+The exchange defines the monetary value of a point.
 The Eurex, for example, defines the value of 1 mini-DAX point as € 5.
 An investor who buys a mini-DAX future at 9.600 makes € 5 profit if it goes up 1 point to 9.601.